titantse/OrderProcessingSystem/readme.md

 # Order Processing System

-This is an experimental project for practising developing a distributed order process system with production bar including: functionality, coding style, corner cases coverage, unit test, performance tunning, operationing.
-Following are the requirement:
+This is an experimental project for practising developing a distributed order process system with **production bar** including: functionality, coding style, corner cases coverage, unit test, performance tunning, operationing.

 ## System Requirement
-1. Customer can place an order and submit to this system,  system will return customer an uniq order-id and \*async\* process that order.
+1. Customer can place an order and submit to this system,  system will return customer an uniq order-id and **async** process that order.
 2. Each Order go through 4 steps (Scheduling, Pre-Processing,  Processing,  Post-Processing ).
 Each Step need 5 seconds for processing.
 There is 2 extra steps (Completed, Failed) indicating Failure.
 3. Customer can use order ID to query order details.
 Order detail at least include:  Order ID,  current step,  Order start time and complete time,  each step’s start time and complete time.
 4. If there’s any failure among above 5 steps,  system need to rollback and mark order as failure.
 Each Step has 5% of failure ratio.